cmahnn/onecampusPythonAcademyProject/README.md

 # The question is embeded in the source file
 # Feel free to get your hand dirty with it
 # Reach out if you have any question regarding it
+# The data for the project is in the last cell of the python file
 # Thank you.